qaddodi/abstract-atelier/README.md

 ## Getting Started
 1. Clone or download this repository.
-2. Open `PMID Text Editor v2.3.html` in any modern browser (Chrome, Edge, Firefox, Safari).
+2. Open `index.html` in any modern browser (Chrome, Edge, Firefox, Safari).
 3. Begin editing directly in the main canvas—changes stay local to your browser.

 ## Usage Tips